CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 {: .note }
 > **Clarification:** If the text on a creature card states that the “attacker chooses defending characters,” any characters (not yet assigned a strike) in the defending company may be chosen (by the attacker) as the targets of the attack’s strikes.
 >
-> **Clarification:** The defender may choose not to assign strikes that he is allowed to assign.
+> **Clarification:** The defender may choose not to assign strikes that they are allowed to assign.
 These strikes are then assigned by the attacker to any characters that have not yet been assigned strikes.
 >
 > **Clarification:** All of an attack’s strikes must be assigned to the characters in the defending company or as modifiers to the strikes assigned.
 The attacker may **not** choose to not apply strikes or excess strike modifiers.
 Only those strikes that are assigned need be defeated for the creature’s marshalling points to be received by the defender.